petershin/liferay-learn/docs/commerce/latest/en/installation-and-upgrades/upgrading-liferay-commerce.md

 Upgrading from 1.1.x to 2.1.x does **not** require an incremental upgrade to 2.0.x.
 ```

-For instance, if upgrading to Liferay Commerce 2.0.7 - upgrading Liferay DXP 7.1 to fix pack 16 or above.
+For instance, if upgrading to Liferay Commerce 2.0.7 - upgrade Liferay DXP 7.1 to fix pack 16 or above.
 If you are using Liferay DXP 7.2, you must apply fix pack 2 or 3.
 To learn about upgrading DXP, see [Upgrade Basics](https://learn.liferay.com/dxp/latest/en/installation-and-upgrades/upgrading-liferay/upgrade-basics.html).
 See the table below to understand the upgrade paths.

 | Upgrading to           | Required Fix Pack Version             |
 | :--------------------- | :------------------------------------ |